 - 3 cloves garlic, minced

-- 4 cups low-sodium beef broth (or see NOTE)
+- 4 cups low-sodium beef broth (preferably homemade, or see Recipe Note #1)

 - 1 tbsp. dijon mustard